Exactly Tips And Ways How To Prevent Obesity In Childhood

 • Respiratory Problems: Obesity can cause breathing difficulties, such as asthma, sleep apnea, and reduced lung capacity, leading to compromised respiratory function.

-• Bone and Joint Issues: The excess weight puts strain on the bones and joints, increasing the risk of conditions like arthritis, joint pain, and musculoskeletal disorders.
+• Bone and Joint Issues: The excess weight strains the bones and joints, increasing the risk of arthritis, joint pain, and musculoskeletal disorders.

 • Fatty Liver Disease: Obesity can lead to the accumulation of fat in the liver, resulting in non-alcoholic fatty liver disease (NAFLD) and potentially progressing to liver inflammation and scarring.